 Summer course load requirements vary.

-For financial aid full time and half time course-load requirements, which may be different than those set by the Graduate School, graduate students should consult the financial aid load columns of the enrollment status grid and the Office of Financial Aid website.
+For financial aid full time and half time course-load requirements, graduate students should consult the financial aid load columns of the enrollment status grid and the Office of Financial Aid website.
 Students may also refer to Office of the Registrar's enrollment status webpage to determine your academic and financial aid enrollment status.

 Graduate students may register for a maximum of 15 credit hours per semester toward a degree during the fall and spring semesters.